melchor629/node-flac-bindings/readme.md

 $ yarn add flac-bindings
 ```

-During installation, if the platform has a prebuild version of the bindings, it will download and install it.
-In case not, then it will look for FLAC dev package if installed and build the bindings with that package.
-But, if you don't have FLAC dev package installed, then it will download the FLAC sources and compile them alongisde the bindings.
-Note that prebuild versions and FLAC+bindings compilation version does not have enabled OGG support.
+The library has some native code that binds the JS code to the flac library.
+Depending on your platform, it can be an already-compiled library that will not require anything from you, or require to compile iself.
+The following logic applies:

+- If your CPU is `amd64`/`x86_64` and the OS is `Linux/glibc`, `Linux/musl`, `macOS` or `Windows`, then the prebuild version will download.
+- If you have `pkg-config` and `libFLAC` development package installed (`apt install libflac-dev`, `pacman -S flac`, `apk add flac-dev`, `brew install flac`...), then it will use this library and only compile the binding code.
+Requires you to have [Cmake](https://www.cmake.org) installed.
+- In any other case, it will download `libogg` and `libFLAC` source code and compile both libraries plus the binding code.
+Requires you to have [Cmake](https://www.cmake.org) and `git` installed.

 See [How to compile][#how-to-compile] section for more information.

+> It is recommended to have installed [Cmake](https://www.cmake.org) and `git` on the system when installing the packages so if a prebuild package is not avaiable, the installation will continue without any problems

 For use it, include with